-- D. Using the Office's main operating account and the month selected for procedures #3A under "Procedures Performed on the Office's Bank Reconciliations", randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was: - i.
-Approved by only those persons authorized to disburse funds (e.g., sign checks) per the Office's policy.
+D. Using the Office's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the Office's policy, and (b) approved by the required number of authorized signers per the Office's policy.